HD Live Streaming: How to Broadcast Video in High Definition [2021 Update]

 Video delivery depends on a few factors, spanning the broadcasting to the viewing side of the equation.
 Two main factors that yield a “laggy” or “choppy” video include the viewer’s bandwidth and the broadcaster’s internet speed.

-However, at those levels, you’ll need to test the stream first to make sure it’s successful.
+However, you’ll need to test the live stream at those levels first to make sure it’s successful.

-Factors like shared connections and streaming from a wireless network also have a negative impact on your overall upload speed.
+Factors like shared connections and streaming from a wireless network also harm your overall upload speed.
 If you are streaming at more than half of your internet connection speed, do not try to watch your own feed at the same time.
 If you do, it will quickly exceed your internet capabilities.

 Not sure of your upload speed?
 You can do a quick test at testmy.net.